ROCm/clARMOR/README.md

         This will run the application (and the detector as well) within GDB.
         This will allow users to run the application within the debugger while also searching for buffer overflows.

-    --use_pdb:
-        This will run the clarmor script within PDB, in order to help debug any problems in it.

 Testing clARMOR
 --------------------------------------------------------------------------------